fporrmann/CLAP/README.md

 6. Save the configuration and exit
 7. Build PetaLinux, using `petalinux-build`

 ### Split of some memory from the kernel to use as exclusive memory for the FPGA design

+You need this, if you want to use DMA transfers

 1. Open the device tree overlay
 ```bash